dseguy/php-error-messages/messages/property-%s::$%s-does-not-exist.rst

 Literal Examples
 ****************
-+ Property unknown does not exist
++ Property ReflectionClass::$unknown does not exist

 Solutions
 _________